 A strong hamstring decreases the time needed for activities, but its primary role is to prevent injuries and pulls.

 The workout engages your entire calf muscle.

-The exercise tones the muscle and prevents injuries by creating muscular endurance, however, leg presses can’t help you in building noticeable mass in your calf muscle, even if you are pressing a numerous quantity of weights with a low quantity of reps.
+The exercise tones the muscles and prevents injuries by creating muscular endurance.
+However, leg presses can’t help you build noticeable mass in your calf muscles, even if you are pressing a large number of weights with a low number of reps.

-Complete the first step by lifting your toe, flex your feet up in order to push through the platform more, and direct most of your stress in pressing your calf muscle.
+Complete the first step by lifting your toe, flexing your feet in order to push through the platform more, and directing most of your stress into pressing your calf muscle.

 Injuries that Might Occur

 1/ Muscle Strain